dmoisset/s5/character/classes/wizard.md

 At 6th level you modify your capacitor to be able to hold some spells for a long period of time.
 After preparing your spells, you can cast a spell that you have prepared into your cache which will affect you for 24 hours or until you end your next long rest.
 You do not need to hold concentration for this spell even if the spell usually requires it.
 The spell must be cast at its lowest possible level.

-The capacitor can hold the following spells: Detect Radiation, Disguise Self, Keen Senses, Unseen Servant.
+The capacitor can hold the following spells: *Detect Radiation*, *Disguise Self*, *Keen Senses*, *Unseen Servant*.
 If the spell casted this way is dispelled or dismissed, you can recast the same one in the same way by concentrating for 5 minutes; this restores the remaining duration.

-At 10th level your spell gets another separate slot where you can cast and hold Darkvision, Lesser Resistant Armor, Life Bubble or Spider Climb
+At 10th level your spell gets another separate slot where you can cast and hold *Darkvision*, *Lesser Resistant Armor*, *Life Bubble* or *Spider Climb*

-At 14th level, your spell gets another separate slot where you can cast and hold Detect Magic, Fly, Levitate, See Invisibility or Tongues.
+At 14th level, your spell gets another separate slot where you can cast and hold *Detect Magic*, *Fly*, *Levitate*, *See Invisibility* or *Tongues*.

 ### Fuse Spells